DiLER-Digitell/data_managment_bids_2026/lecture/content/bids_specs.md

 ## Derivatives

+Derivatives are outputs of any kind of processing steps or pipelines, be they processed files or metadata/descriptors used to explain/manage understanding and reuse of the processed dataset.

-Derivatives are the following, they are supposed to be clearly labeled as such and be kept separate from your `raw/source` files.
+Derivatives are supposed to be clearly labeled as such and be kept separate from your `raw` and `source` files.

 - **processed data**:
-      - fundamentally different to the source data and therefore is likely to differ in datatypes from the original (e.g. masks and segmentations).
+      - fundamentally different to the source data and therefore is likely to differ in data types from the original (e.g. masks and segmentations).
 - **preprocessed data**:
       - fundamentally similar to source data (e.g removing of artifacts etc.)

 There are several ways to organize them within your folder structure.
-For more information, have a look at the official documentation [here]([bids.neuroimaging.io](https://bids.neuroimaging.io/getting_started/folders_and_files/derivatives.html))
+For a concrete example, have a look at the official documentation [here](https://bids.neuroimaging.io/getting_started/folders_and_files/derivatives.html#tour-of-a-bids-derivative)

 ## Required Files